ethereum/js-ethereum-cryptography/README.md

 ### keccak

-The `keccack` submodule has for functions that receive a `Buffer` with the message to hash, and return a `Buffer` with the hash.
+The `keccack` submodule has four functions that receive a `Buffer` with the message to hash, and return a `Buffer` with the hash.
 These are `keccak224`, `keccak256`, `keccak384`, and `keccak512`.